Online, part-time

 .png?width=166&height=120&name=CIPD_Approved%20Centre_Dark%20Purple_RGB-01%20(2).png)

 King's College London is a CIPD Accredited Programme Provider.
-When you graduate, you can become a CIPD Associate Member and use the designation Assoc CIPD.
-You may also be eligible to become a CIPD Chartered Member or CIPD Chartered Fellow, depending on your experience.
+Our Global HRM MSc is mapped to the CIPD Profession Map.
+On successful completion of this master's and with active CIPD membership, you'll receive Associate Membership (Assoc CIPD).
+You may also be eligible to upgrade to Chartered Member or Chartered Fellow, depending on your experience.

 Why choose this online MSc?